Whatever Happened To The Likely Lads? star Brigit Forsyth dies aged 83

 “She was in many radio plays on the BBC over the years and also featured in the Radio 4 sitcom Ed Reardon’s Week.
 A talented musician, Brigit played the cello, sang and composed, and in later years played with several bands including The Fircones.

-When the Likely Lads finished, Forsyth found herself in demand for roles in a number of television productions, including Poirot and Casualty, and she appeared in Coronation Street playing one of Ken Barlow’s escort clients.
+When Whatever Happened To The Likely Lads? finished in 1974, Forsyth found herself in demand for roles in a number of television shows including Dr Who, Agatha Christie’s Poirot and Casualty.
+She also appeared in the film version of The Likely Lads in 1976, and landed another major role playing Helen Yeldham in the ITV drama Boon in 1986.

-The actress also won plaudits for her stage roles which included playing an American in The Glass Menagerie and a Polish doctor in a production at the National Theatre.
+On the stage, she won plaudits for roles that showed her range and talent for accents, playing an American in The Glass Menagerie and a Polish doctor in a production at the National Theatre.

-In 2000, she returned to screens as the social climbing snob Francine Pratt, who was married to businessman Jim Pratt played by Royle Family star Ricky Tomlinson, in the BBC’s footballing drama Playing The Field.
+In 2000, she returned to screens as the social climbing snob Francine Pratt, who was married to businessman Jim Pratt (Royle Family star Ricky Tomlinson) in the BBC football drama Playing The Field.

+She appeared in the Christmas special of Still Open All Hours in 2013 before joining the cast on a permanent basis as Madge, sister of Maggie Ollerenshaw's character Mavis.
+In 1975, Forsyth married Coronation Street director Brian Mills, who died in 2006.